 It’s important to research a company before you interview with them.
-If this question comes up, have a specific answer about what you can bring to the company.
+If this question comes up when talking to their recruiters, have a specific answer about what you can bring to the company.
 Avoid talking about personal motivations such as the good pay or easy commute.

 Example: “Example Dental Care would be a good fit for me because I enjoy working with children.
 Working with the professional dental team would give me a great range of experience.”

 13. Why are you the best candidate for this position?